2600hz/kazoo/doc/mkdocs/commercial.md

 ### Prerequisites

-Before you begin you need to know the main URL path to the APU which is usually provided to you by e-mail during on-boarding process.
+Before you begin you need to know the main URL path to the API which is usually provided to you by e-mail during on-boarding process.
 If you don't have this URL you can ask a your reseller salesperson to give you the URL.

 Crossbar API requires the request to be authenticated, so you have to first get an authentication token before making any HTTP request to the API.
 The are various way to get this authentication token, you can learn more about them in [Authenticate your REST requests](applications/crossbar/doc/how_to_authenticate.md).